Vista-Technology/falco-and-falcosidekick-talk-containerday-2021/README.md

 ### The Serverless function

-As we said before, we want to react to an event of outbound network traffic towards some specifi IPs.
+As we said before, we want to react to an event of outbound network traffic towards some specific IPs.
 A possibile remediation would be to produce, in an automated way, a Kubernetes Network Policy to patch a possibile security breach.

-This network policy will be resposible to deny all egress traffic from the POD.
+This network policy will be responsible to deny all egress traffic from the POD.

 Here a YAML example of the Network Policy definition